chintamanip99/HealthCare/README.md

 # HealthCare
-# I have made this app for Kratin Drive Assesment.
+# I have made this app for Kratin Drive Assessment.

 Its a health care app for online appointments of patients with doctor.